-- cater for the needs of the whole child, we recognise the importance of catering for children's basic needs i.e., food, water, stimulating and welcoming learning environment, also we promote a healthy lifestyle through stimulating exercise and emotional development. - Provide brain based learning techniques including varying the delivery of lessons, brain breaks, massage and active learning. - Ensure the use of resources, including interactive whiteboards and adult support are used effectively.
+- cater for the needs of the whole child, we recognise the importance of catering for children's basic needs i.e., food, water, stimulating and welcoming learning environment, also we promote a healthy lifestyle through stimulating exercise and emotional development. - Provide brain based research techniques this includes varying the delivery of lessons, brain breaks, massage, active learning, considering cognitive load and building in opportunities regularly for retrieval practice.

-- Will develop systems to promote effective learning & raise standards i.e., setting, support programmes and interventions (& specialist resources). - We will develop contexts for learning to deliver our foundation curriculum in an engaging, stimulating and seamless way. - Provide extra curricular activities to enrich and enhance the learning experience. - Involve parents, i.e., through family learning, coffee mornings, workshops, newsletters etc. in their children's learning. - Actively engage with outside agencies and other settings to ensure smooth transitions and that all needs are addressed. - Seek to ensure the provision of a safe accessible learning environment, which is conducive to effective teaching and learning. - Develop a classroom/learning environment that seeks to engage the attention of all pupils, regardless of disability, in a range of learning opportunities that meet individual need. - Develop learning in the outdoor environment. - recognise and celebrate pupil achievements no matter how small. - seek to broaden the children's awareness of spiritual, moral, social and cultural awareness and British values.
+- Ensure the use of resources, including interactive whiteboards as well as visual and practical resources and adult support are used effectively. - Will develop systems to promote effective learning & raise standards i.e., groupings, support programmes and interventions (& specialist resources). - We will develop contexts for learning to deliver our foundation curriculum in an engaging, stimulating and seamless way.
+This does include discrete subject teaching. - Provide extra curricular activities to enrich and enhance the learning experience.
+Including holiday provision. - Involve parents, i.e., through family learning, coffee mornings, stay and play/read sessions, workshops, newsletters, class Dojo etc. in their children's learning. - Actively engage with outside agencies and other settings to ensure smooth transitions and that all needs are addressed. - Seek to ensure the provision of a safe accessible learning environment, which is conducive to effective teaching and learning. - Develop a classroom/learning environment that seeks to engage the attention of all pupils, regardless of disability, in a range of learning opportunities that meet individual need. - Develop learning in the outdoor environment. - recognise and celebrate pupil achievements no matter how small. - seek to broaden the children's awareness of spiritual, moral, social and cultural awareness and British values. - Employ specialist staff to deliver certain subjects (music, PE, Spanish) and engage other experts to support other areas of the curriculum ie. artists, engineers etc.